hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize feedback from your partners here.**

 A standalone device would be cumbersome to charge, bulky and might fall off the sink, so my group suggested I integrate my device inside the faucet.
 They also mentioned that since children are very likely to not wash their hands for long enough, I should think about making the device fun and interactive -- almost everyone suggested I make the light shine through the water instead.
 Rui also suggested I use a gradient of colors to signal progress, while Irene suggested the added use of music to engage the user in the task of washing their hands.
+Nicole added that the device could also sense the cleanliness of hands and take that into account when signaling when to rinse.

 ## Make it your own